meows/party/README.md

 # Running DB and App

-1. Start dev server in another terminal window then nagivate in a new browser tab to `localhost:3000`.
+1. Start the dev server in another terminal window, then navigate in a new browser tab to `localhost:3000`.

    ```